pineppa/42_2_so_long/README.md

 ```

 * If any misconfiguration of any kind is encountered in the file, the program must exit in a clean way, and return "Error\n" followed by an explicit error message of your choice

+## Text to be checked before being included

+map->map_size tells how big the matrix of map is.
+This should be used to manage the content in the window;

+* To be checked if the window can be set with a minimum and maximum size...
+* How should the images be handled not to be stretched?
+* Should the background be loaded as a single image?
+Go through map and load every location with the specific image required:
+* 0 Loads the ground space;
+* 1 Loads the Wall image;
+* ECP loads an ground space as background plus the specific image that represents the Exit, a Collectible, or the Player;

+Map here is already loaded beforehand